I am Musulyn Dassen, and I used to sell fish until Ebola hit. Then I switched to selling gari (a West African flour-like food made from cassava).

 I benefited a lot from the BTCA.
 I learnt how to talk to people, and that even when customers are vexed, you should talk to them nicely and convince them to buy your goods.
 It helped me learn how to earn my own money and keep records of my business, which is important for me now.
 I have to think a lot about how to spend the money that I make.
 I have to care for my children but also keep the business up.

-With you support we can provide training, loans and mentorship to more aspiring entrepreneurs like Musulyn
+With your support we can empower more young women like Musulyn